vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ### Permissioning Contract
 For reference, Permissioning contract is present at `vmware-blockchain-samples/vmbc-ethereum/permissioning/contracts/Permissioning.sol`

-(Note: This contract is provided here just for reference, this contract is pre-deployed in VMware Blockchain for Ethereum, changes to this contract's source code here, will not propogate to VMware Blockchain)
+(Note: This contract is provided here just for reference, this contract is pre-deployed in VMware Blockchain for Ethereum, changes to this contract's source code here, will not propagate to VMware Blockchain)

 ### Permissioning fields in `values.yaml`